 - Vitamin E can help reduce the duration and intensity of menstrual pain.

-- It is found in vegetable oils, nuts, seeds, green leafy vegetables and fruits.2, 3, 4, 5
+- It is found in vegetable oils, nuts, seeds, leafy green vegetables and fruits.2, 3, 4, 5

 Magnesium